Judiciary of Illinois: Appellate Court

 The Illinois Appellate Court is the court of first appeal for civil and criminal cases rising in the Illinois circuit courts.

 Three Illinois Appellate Court judges hear each case and the concurrence of two is necessary to render a decision.
 The Illinois Appellate Court will render its opinion in writing, in the form of a published opinion or an unpublished order.
 As of 1935, decisions of the Illinois Appellate Court became binding authority upon lower courts in Illinois.

 The Illinois Appellate Court has fifty-four judges serving five districts, administratively centering on Chicago (1st District), Elgin (2nd District), Ottawa (3rd District), Springfield (4th District), and Mt.
 Vernon (5th District).

 Civil cases appealed from the Illinois Appellate Court are heard by the Supreme Court of Illinois upon the grant of a Petition for Leave to Appeal under Illinois Supreme Court Rule 315, a Certificate of Importance under Illinois Supreme Court Rule 316, or a Petition for Appeal as a Matter of Right under Illinois Supreme Court Rule 317.
 The same rules apply to criminal cases.

 Supreme Court

 The Supreme Court of Illinois is the state supreme court and consists of seven justices including a chief justice.

 The court has limited original jurisdiction and has final appellate jurisdiction.
-Prior to the state's moratorium and abolition of the death penalty (see capital punishment in Illinois), the court had mandatory jurisdiction in capital cases and cases where the constitutionality of laws has been called into question as well as had discretionary jurisdiction from the Illinois Appellate Court.
+Prior to the state's moratorium and abolition of the death penalty (see capital punishment in Illinois), the court had mandatory appellate jurisdiction in capital cases, and cases where the constitutionality of laws has been called into question as well as had discretionary jurisdiction from the Illinois Appellate Court.